-Reserve your space for this conference on Thursday, May 3, 2018 from 10:00 a.m. to 2:30 p.m.
+Reserve your space for this conference on Thursday, October 11, 2018.

 Register for the conference